 By bus – Stag Inn Stop (Route 1) + 20 min walk.
 (Bus Timetables)

 By Car – There is no road access to the site or car park.
-Limited on street parking is available at Stag Lane near the junction with the cycle track, or you can park at Medina Riverside and walk from there.
+Limited on street parking is available at Stag Lane near the junction with the cycle track where the approximate code for your sat nav is PO30 5TR, or you can park at Medina Riverside and walk from there.

 There is a circular path round the site, accessed through a kissing gate; It can be wet and muddy in places so strong boots or shoes are recommended for walking round it.
 The cycle-track provides a good vantage point for bird watching and is level and well surfaced.